 Why did you invent Drift boards?

 Drift boards were originally designed for snowboarders as an alternative to split boards.
-Turns out they are also a great alternative to snowshoes.
+They are also a great improvement over snowshoes.

 Are Drift boards better than split boards?